2015 Shanghai Masters

 The 2015 Bank of Communications OTO Shanghai Masters was a professional ranking snooker tournament that took place between 14 and 20 September 2015 at the Shanghai Grand Stage in Shanghai, China.
-It was the second ranking event of the 2015/2016 season.
+The ninth edition of the tournament since it was first held in 2007, it was the second ranking event of the 2015/2016 season.

 Stuart Bingham was the defending champion, but he lost 3–6 against Judd Trump in the semi-finals.

 Kyren Wilson won his first ranking title, defeating Trump 10–9 in the final.

 Prize fund

 The breakdown of prize money from this year is shown below: